 1. Sand the tip down as much as you can bear until the skin is really smooth.
 If the tear is deep enough, this will mean blood and pain but it really helps...
 You want to sand the tear completely away so it can not re-tear when you climb again.
 Sanding not only prevents skin from catching on the rock but also promotes faster skin growth.

+2. Wash and clean the split.
+Put on enough healing cream so there is plenty left for your skin as the bandaid will absorb much of it.
+I suggest pentene which is a baby diaper ointment and provides the healing properties of zinc oxide.
+Peter and Tim use Neosporin.
+Then, sleep on it.
+This will make your skin white and soft but apparently this atmosphere speeds healing.
+Continue with this method until the split is fully healed.
+This will take a few good days depending on how deep the split is.
 3. Once the split is fully healed and a new callous is formed, do the test: press your thumb nail directly into the sanded area.
 You want to experience NO pain.
 This way you know enough callous has grown.
 If there's pain, wait a bit longer for new skin to grow.
 It's always nice to climb without pain and the worry of it possibly re-tearing.
 If you're pain free, you're ready to climb!
-Take the cream and tape off and let the skin dry out the night before you intend to climb so allowing the skin to harden.
+Remove the cream and tape and let the skin dry out the night before you intend to climb so allowing the skin to harden.